What is a base year in a lease (and why is it so important to understand)?

 That means their tenants will be liable for them in the second year.

-To avoid this scenario, you should thoroughly audit the landlord’s operating expenses and asset maintenance records as part of the lease negotiation process and your due diligence.
+To protect yourself, you should thoroughly audit the landlord’s operating expenses and asset maintenance records as part of the lease negotiation process and your due diligence.

 How Tenant CS can help

 It’s no secret that commercial real estate leases are complicated.
 What’s more, if they are not negotiated correctly, they can come with a range of hidden costs that affect a tenant’s bottom line.
-That’s why it’s important to get a team of professionals on your side.
+The good news is that it’s a tenant’s market.
+And getting a team of professionals on your side will protect your interests now and in the future.

-Tenant CS is a commercial tenant advisory service that caters to businesses across Australia (with a particular focus on office space in Sydney, Melbourne, Perth, Adelaide, Brisbane and Canberra), Singapore and the greater Asia-Pacific region.
+Tenant CS is a commercial tenant advisory service that caters to businesses across Australia.
+We have a particular focus on office space in Sydney, Melbourne, Perth, Adelaide, Brisbane and Canberra, Singapore and the greater Asia-Pacific region.
 We’re well versed in the ins and outs of commercial real estate.

 So, for your next commercial lease negotiation, contact a member of our team.
 We will help you to negotiate the most favourable terms and conditions.
 We’ll also help you better understand commercial lease structures, such as base year expense calculations, to minimise your risks and costs.